AJ-Bankole/Visit-Woolwich/README.md

 Complete:

 * 'Things to do' page- huge amount of room for improvement but currently the only page that serves a purpose.
+* Home Page was fleshed out with more content- I tried to get my point across of what i'm actually trying to do.
+* I made an interactive map with map marker that bring up information; I feel like I could have added more to this however.

 Incomplete

-* Home / Index page- missing content after hero-carousel.
-* Map- Map is initialised but missing content.
 * Accomodation page- Very plain, could do with some more map integration.
-* Cycling tours page- Hasn't been started yet.
+I found myself at somewhat of a loss because I couldn't find anymore big hotels in woolwich.
+* Cycling tours page- I spent a lot of time trying to make this work, however I just couldn't realise my idea of making interactive route maps.
+In the end I decided to get rid of the feature entirely because there was much to see.

 ## Technologies used: